hobbit-project/DEBS-2018/README.md

 - Sample system
 - Sample system test

-The benchmark itself is [here](https://github.com/hobbit-project/sml-benchmark-v2).

-The DEBS GC 2018 benchmark will send a stream of tuples to the benchmarking system and expects responces (predictions) from the system to be ranked by [defined KPIs](http://www.cs.otago.ac.nz/debs2018/calls/gc.html).
+The [DEBS GC 2018 benchmark](https://github.com/hobbit-project/sml-benchmark-v2) sends a stream of tuples to the benchmarking system and expects responces (predictions) from the system to be ranked by [defined KPIs](http://www.cs.otago.ac.nz/debs2018/calls/gc.html).
 Each next data tuple for each particular ship can be received by the system only if the responce (prediction) for the previous tuple for this ship was sent from the system to the evaluation storage, which acknowdleges data generator.
 A simplified version of data generator is included to the repository to allow participants to get the stream of training data directly to the sample system.
 A simplified versions of any other benchmark components (benchmark controller, task generator, evaluatuion storage, evaluation module) required for local debugging will be automatically downloaded as docker images by the docker software.

-The online DEBS GC 2018 benchmark will use another implementations (docker images) of components (data generator, task generator, evaluation storage) where acknowledgement messages will be encrypted.
+The online [DEBS GC 2018 benchmark](https://github.com/hobbit-project/sml-benchmark-v2) benchmark will use another implementations (docker images) of components (data generator, task generator, evaluation storage) where acknowledgement messages are be encrypted.

 # Usage
 ## Before you start